johnpatrickanders/heedly/readme.md

 ​
 #### <a name="Mark-Reads"></a>Mark Reads
 - Ability to mark article as read or unread, and a Read page that renders a list of "read" articles ​
+#### <a name="Browse"></a>Browse by Search & Source
+- Sources page listing all news sites.
+Clicking on a site displays the most recent articles on the selected site.
+- Searchbar allows for multiple keywords and returns the most recent articles that match the provided keywords.
+If no search term is provided, breaking news is returned.
+The search button or the "Enter" key may be used.
+​
 ## <a name="database-schema"></a>Database Schema
 ------